MP Estate Planning UK

 Annual Gift Allowances

-• Small gifts: Up to £250 per person per year
+• Small gifts: Up to £250 per recipient per tax year (cannot be combined with the £3,000 annual exemption for the same person)

 The Seven-Year Rule